csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

   - idea: maximize difference between (distances for interclass) and (distances for intraclass)
   - using an L1 distance yields better gradients than an L2 distance
 - ANOVA - factorial method to detect feature interactions based on differences among group means in a dataset
+  - [Purifying Interaction Effects with the Functional ANOVA: An Efficient Algorithm for Recovering Identifiable Additive Models](http://proceedings.mlr.press/v108/lengerich20a.html) (lengerich, tan, ..., hooker, caruana, 2020)
+    - *pure interaction effects* - variance in the outcome which cannot be represented by any subset of features
+      - has an equivalence with the Functional ANOVA decomposition

 - Automatic Interaction Detection (AID) - detects interactions by subdividing data into disjoint exhaustive subsets to model an outcome based on categorical features
 - Shapley Taylor Interaction Index (STI) (Dhamdhere et al., 2019) - extends shap to all interactions
 - retraining